lumenwrites/rpgadventures.io-old/content/posts/articles/2017-05-25 The Ultimate Guide to the Story Structure.md

 As the hero moves further, the stakes rise, his commitment to the goal increases, he has to apply more effort and take bigger and bigger risks to move forward.

-In the middle of a second act, the protagonist goes through the **Mid Point** (MP) — the **point of no return**.
+In the middle of the second act, the protagonist goes through the **Mid Point** (MP) — the **point of no return**.
 He swims past the middle of the river, and now turning back would be more difficult than reaching the other shore.

 The stakes continue to rise, until the protagonist has to **risk everything** in his biggest attempt to win. _He engages in the **final battle** against the antagonist, and puts everything on the line._